George VII of Imereti

-George IX (გიორგი IX; sometimes known as George VII) (1718–1778), of the Bagrationi dynasty, was king (mepe) of Imereti in 1741.
+George VII (გიორგი VII; sometimes known as George XI; 1718–1778), of the Bagrationi dynasty, was king (mepe) of Imereti in 1741.

 Biography

-The third son of George VII of Imereti by his wife Tamar (daughter of Mamia III Gurieli), he was enthroned after his brother Alexander V was ousted in the Ottoman-sponsored coup.
+The third son of George VI of Imereti by his wife Tamar (daughter of Mamia III Gurieli), he was enthroned after his brother Alexander V was ousted in the Ottoman-sponsored coup.
 Later that year, he was rescinded and Alexander regained the crown.
 George went into exile to his father-in-law George Lipartiani in Mingrelia, but was allowed to return to Imereti during the reign of his nephew, Solomon I.

-Personal life
+Family

-George IX was married to Mzekhatun Lipartiani, daughter of Prince Giorgi Lipartiani.
+George was married to Mzekhatun Lipartiani, daughter of Prince Giorgi Lipartiani.
 They had two sons and three daughters: